 Forget the tech-speak.
 This React Native overview is for the business savvy, not the tech savvy.
-You’re here because you need an app if you want to stay competitive.
+You’re here because you need an app to stay competitive.
 And the app world is unknown territory for you.
 It’s a different landscape to the web.
 Different technology.
 Different, and fewer, service providers.

 We know how it is.
 Choosing to invest in unfamiliar technology is one of those decisions that has a bet-the-farm feel to it.
 Right now you’re weighing options and worried that you’re about to throw away money, years, and your foothold in the market.